hphelion/documentation/commercial/commerical.services-focus-overview.md

 <!-- modeled after HP Cloud Networking Getting Started (network.getting.started.md); text from docs.hpcloud.com/helion/openstack/prepare/overview/ -->

-The HP Helion OpenStack&#174; Focus service serves as the Topology Design Registry and Repository Service.
+The HP Helion OpenStack Focus service serves as the Topology Design Registry and Repository Service.
 Focus provides for persistent store and management of TOSCA-based templates.
 Focus allows you to:

 Focus allows you to: